-We have just a few days before our event, and we hope everyone is as excited as we are.
-Please let me introduce you to another of our many makers coming to The Mom & Pop Shoppe on Saturday, April 25th.
+We're excited to introduce you to another of our many makers!
 This is another in a series of Vendor Spotlights where we let those who will be sharing their wares shine a light on what it is they do.
 The following profile is Krystal from Live.Dream.Create and her response to a mini-questionnaire.

 1).
 What's your name and what is it that you make?